 In the annual report form, you are asked for basic data on your café events, attendance, and demographics.
 You are also asked a few questions about your interactions with the Network members and any big successes and struggles you might have had this past year.

 You will be well served by developing a draft of what will become the final report via additions throughout the café season.

 A good way to collect some of the basic data requested is by having each teen attendee register and complete an Emergency Response form, and fill out a comment cards each café session.
 Registration cards can be used to gather contact information of attendees, get grade level and school information to determine where advertising is working, and show the frequency of attendance of any one person.

-It is also possible to informally estimate demographics using surname as an indicator of ethnicity and first name for gender.
-As an incentive for the teens to fill out the cards, they could be used to select a small door prize at the end of the session.
+As an incentive for the teens to fill out the cards, the cards could be used to select a small door prize at the end of the session.

 Comment cards can provide feedback on the expectations and satisfaction of the audience about topics, styles of presentations, hands-on activities, length of the program, and quality of the venue.